‘Real concerns remain’ about cancer cover during nurses’ strike – NHS Employers

 When it comes to adult A&E and urgent care, nurses will work Christmas Day-style rotas.

-But there have been concerns from within the NHS over what level of cover trusts can expect for urgent cancer treatment and surgery.
+But there have been concerns from within the NHS over what level of cover trusts can expect for urgent cancer treatment.

+The RCN has committed to emergency cover but the NHS has asked for the protection of urgent services as well.

+In his letter, Mr Mortimer said other unions representing health workers will also announce further dates for strike action.